RockENZO/NLP-Cyber-Harm-Detection/README.md

 [![GitHub Repository](https://img.shields.io/badge/GitHub-Repository-blue?logo=github)](https://github.com/RockENZO/NLP-Cyber-Harm-Detection.git)

 A comprehensive implementation for fraud and scam detection using advanced Natural Language Processing techniques.
-This project leverages state-of-the-art transformer-based models for accurate fraud classification with **explainable AI-powered reasoning**.
-The latest **BART Joint Model** provides simultaneous classification and detailed contextual explanations in a single unified architecture.
+What began as a pure classification playground (LogReg → BERT → DistilBERT) has evolved into a full-stack pipeline where every model can both **detect** and **explain** fraud attempts.
+Today we ship lightweight LoRA-tuned LLMs (Phi-3.5, Gemma-2, Qwen2.5, BART Joint) that deliver production-ready multiclass predictions **and** evidence-backed contextual reasoning in one pass.

+### 🛣️ Evolution in One Glance
+- **Baselines → Transformers**: Rapidly iterate from TF-IDF classifiers to BERT/DistilBERT for high-accuracy label prediction.
+- **Post-hoc Reasoning → Unified Generation**: Add templated explanations (GPT-2, FLAN-T5) before upgrading to joint generation architectures.
+- **Joint Models → True Reasoners**: Land on modern instruction-tuned LLMs that cite concrete fraud indicators, risk levels, and recommended actions.
+- **Single Task → Multi-Objective**: Treat classification + reasoning as a single training objective, ensuring explanations stay faithful to predictions.

 ## 📁 Repository